thomasvargas/new_site/content/authors/admin/_index.md

 highlight_name: false
 ---

-I'm a Behavioural Science Fellow at the Impact and Innovation Unit in the Privy Council Office of Canada, supporting evidence-based work across the federal government.
+I'm a Behavioural Science Fellow at the Impact and Innovation Unit, Privy Council Office, Government of Canada, supporting evidence-based work across the federal government.
+My published work explores the politics of education and issues in political economy.
+These days I'm thinking about trust in government and the spread of misinformation and disinformation on social networks.

+I was born and raised in San José, Costa Rica before moving to the US for my university training.
+I moved to Canada in 2020.
 A political scientist by training, I previously served as Editorial Assistant for the *American Political Science Review* and Managing Editor for *Comparative Political Studies*.
+Prior to grad school, I worked for two years for the MIT Poverty Action Lab (J-PAL) in Santiago, Chile.
 I'm also an #rstats fan/evangelist.

-I was born and raised in San José, Costa Rica before immigrating to Canada in 2020.
-I obtained my PhD in Political Science from the University of Minnesota.
-Prior to grad school, I worked for two years for the MIT Poverty Action Lab (J-PAL) in Santiago, Chile.
-These days I'm thinking about trust in government and the spread of misinformation and disinformation on social networks.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/Vargas_CV.pdf" "newtab" >}}CV{{< /staticref >}}.